eduvpn/documentation/API.md

 In the scenario above, every instance in the discovery file runs their own OAuth server, so for each instance a new token needs to be obtained.

-In order to support sharing access tokens between instances, i.e. guest usage, we introduce three client modes of operation:
+In order to support sharing access tokens between instances, e.g. for guest usage, we introduce three "types" of authorization:

-1. **Local**: every instance has their own OAuth server;
+1. **local**: every instance has their own OAuth server;
-2. **Federated**: there is one central OAuth server, all instances accept tokens from this OAuth server;
+2. **federated**: there is one central OAuth server, all instances accept tokens from this OAuth server;
-3. **Distributed**: there is no central OAuth server, tokens from all instances can be used at all (other) instances.
+3. **distributed**: there is no central OAuth server, tokens from all instances can be used at all (other) instances.

-The `client_mode` key indicates which mode the client should operate in.
-The values are `local`, `federated` or `distributed` mapping to the three modes described above.
+The `authorization_type` key indicates which type is used.
+The supported values are `local`, `federated` or `distributed` mapping to the three modes described above.